JNicolas45/2338-FOLDER/TestReport.md

 #### Hardware Configuration

-Originally i ran the game on low settings and would swtich it to HIGH settings time to time to see if anything major would occur.
+On a DELL G3 17 laptop Originally i ran the game on low settings and would switch it to HIGH settings time to time to see if anything major would occur in which as expected errors/bugs did occur.

 ### Recommendation